Skip to main contentSkip to main navigationSkip to footer content

 P: MATH-305 with a grade of C or better

 This course is a continuation of MATH 305 concerned with sampling distributions, confidence intervals and hypothesis testing (one sample, two sample, means, proportions, variances, chi-square), linear regression and correlation, with an emphasis on both theory and applications.
-The use of Minitab statistical software is included.
-The TI-89 graphing calculator is required.
+The statistical software R is used throughout the course.
+The TI-83 plus or TI-84 plus graphing calculator is required.
 Offered spring.

 MATH 307